integr8ly/integreatly-operator/test-cases/tests/installation/a34-verify-quota-values.md

 oc get secret addon-managed-api-service-parameters -n redhat-rhoam-operator -o json | jq -r '.data.addon-managed-api-service' | base64 --decode
 ```

-> Verify that the quota value matches the parameter from the secret.
+> Verify that the quota value matches the mapped parameter from the secret.
+>
+> if param is == 10 then Quota should be 1 Million
+> if param is == 50 then Quota should be 5 Million
+> if param is == 100 then Quota should be 10 Million
+> if param is == 200 then Quota should be 20 Million
+> if param is == 500 then Quota should be 50 Million
+> if param is == 1 then Quota should be 100k

 > If there is no value in the secret, the cluster has been upgraded from a version of rhoam which did not have
 > the quota paramater. aka pre 1.6.0.
 If this is the case go to step 4.